 Return to Chapter Table of Contents

+Return to FMGC Table of Contents

-13.7 Physical Inventory
+13.7 Physical Inventory of Real Property & Equipment

+Policy:

 An annual physical inventory must be conducted and reconciled with property records for equipment that was purchased in whole or in part with federal or state funds.
+Boards must also include real property when conducting the annual inventory.

-A physical inventory of equipment that was purchased in whole or part with federal or state funds must be taken annually, and the results must be reconciled with property and accounting records.
-See Entity and Program Specific Considerations below regarding requirements that are unique to Boards, nongovernmental entities and equipment acquired using Supplemental Nutrition Assistance (SNAP) Employment and Training (E&T) funds.
+A physical inventory of equipment that was purchased in whole or part with federal or state grant funds must be taken and the results must be reconciled with the property records.
+TWC requires that this occur annually.

-In order to maintain sufficient internal control over property, the individual assigned to conduct the inventory should have no responsibilities for entering or reporting of the property.
+TWC advises that in order to maintain sufficient internal control over property, the individual assigned to conduct the inventory should have no responsibilities for entering or reporting of the property.
 For this reason, the Property Control Officer should ensure that the required inventory is performed, but should generally not be the individual that conducts the physical inventory.
 Controls are further improved when a team of two or more individuals conducts the physical inventory.

-Interim Inventories.
-While a physical inventory is required at least annually, Contractors may also conduct interim inventories.
-Contractors may use sampling techniques, such as statistical or dollar sampling when conducting interim inventories, but are discouraged from using such techniques when conducting the required annual inventory.
+Grantees may also conduct interim inventories.
+TWC advises that Grantees may use sampling techniques, such as statistical or dollar sampling when conducting interim inventories, but are discouraged from using such techniques when conducting the required annual inventory.

-Entity Specific Considerations:

-Local Workforce Development Boards.
-The Agency-Board Agreement requires to include when conducting the physical inventory.
+The Agency Board Agreement requires Boards to include real property when conducting the required annual physical inventory.

-Nongovernmental Entities.
-Regulations applicable to nongovernmental entities specifically require that the existence, current use, and continued need for the property be verified during the annual physical inventory.
-The same regulations are also specific in that any differences between the quantities determined in the physical inventory and those in the accounting records must be investigated to determine the cause of the differences.

-Program Specific Consideration:

-SNAP E&T. Regulations governing equipment purchased using SNAP E&T funds specifically require that the existence, current use, and continued need for the property be verified during the physical inventory.
-The same regulations are also specific in that any differences between the quantities determined in the physical inventory and those in the accounting records must be investigated to determine the cause of the differences.

-Authority:

-7 CFR §277.13(d)(2)

-OMB Circular A-110 §__.34(f)(3)

-29 CFR §97.32(d)(2)

-45 CFR §92.32(d)(2)

-7 CFR §3015.169(b)

-UGMS Part III §__.32(d)(2)

-Agency-Board Agreement §22.6
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.313(d)(2)

+TxGMS: “Equipment”

+Agency Board Agreement Section 14.6 (October 2022)

-Last Update: April 1, 2014
+Last Update: October 1, 2023